scottsweb/null/readme.md

 * Remove the twitter widget due to twitter API changes
 * Remove related posts shortcode as it is not particularly useful and not a good approach
 * Add shortcode interface for TinyMCE
-* Remove QR shortcode as shortcodes are 99% useless
+* Remove QR shortcode as QR codes are 99% useless
 * Move less important shortcodes to [null-child](https://github.com/scottsweb/null-child)
 * New social profiles widget